SALT INFORMATIONTelmisartan(40 mg)

 Common side effects

-Cough, Hypersensitivity reactions., Low blood pressure, Rapid swelling of race and lips, Vomiting, Bloating, Itching, Muscle cramps and pain
+Cough, Hypersensitivity reactions, Low blood pressure, Vomiting, Bloating, Itching, Rapid swelling of the facial skin, Muscle cramps and pain

 Amlodipine is used to treat high blood pressure (hypertension) and severe pain in chest.